Endomorphisms of varieties and Bott vanishing: Acknowledgements

 \section{Acknowledgements}

 We wish to express our gratitude to Shou Yoshikawa for valuable conversations.
-We are also grateful to Fabio Bernasconi, Frank Gounelas, Masaru Nagaoka, Teppei Takamatsu, and De-Qi Zhang for useful comments.
-Kawakami was supported by JSPS KAKENHI Grant number JP22J00272.
+We are also grateful to Ekaterina Amerik, Fabio Bernasconi, Frank Gounelas, Masaru Nagaoka, Teppei Takamatsu, De-Qi Zhang, and the referee for useful comments.
+Kawakami was supported by JSPS KAKENHI Grant number JP22KJ1771.
 Totaro was supported by NSF grant DMS-2054553.